alexvanbelle/wndr3700v5/README.md

 ## How to use?
 Two options are possible:
-* Building your own factory image (I've only tested on a CentOs system)
+* Building your own factory image (I've only tested on a CentOs system) ** Clone this repo
+** Execute 'make generate'
+** Files will be available in the folder 'build/final'
 * Use the image available in this repository
+** Files are available in the folder 'readytouse'

+Whatever the option you have chosen, you will get a lede-17.zip that you can use on the Netgear official firmware.
+You will probably warned that the 'new' firmware is older than the current one: just accept.
+You might have issue with this version, please read the known issues section.

 ## How to contribute?
 This repository will probably become useless in few months, once the factory image is officially available.
 Please feel free to contribute by adding issue.